radiac/django-tagulous/docs/models.rst

     If not set, the method ``get_absolute_url`` will not be available and an ``AttributeError`` will be raised.

+    Note: Due to the way Django migrations freeze model fields, this attribute is not available during data migrations.
+See `Limitations of Django migrations`_ for more information.

     Default: None

 ``verbose_name_singular``, ``verbose_name_plural``